CSCfi/csc-user-guide/docs/support/tutorials/clean-up-data.md

  * A Lustre parallel file system starts to lose performance when more than approximately 70% of disk space is used, and the more the disks fill up, the slower the performance will get.
 CSC has allocated more quota than there is space, hence it is not even possible for all users to use their scratch folders for longer term storage.
  *  There are no backups of scratch disk area.
 Do not trust it to store all of your research data.
- *  Decrease the BU consumption of your project, since you are billed for disk usage and not quota as before 2022.
+ *  Removing files decreases the BU consumption of your project, since you are billed for disk usage and not quota as before 2022.

 We kindly ask all users to help to keep disk usage manageble, and peformance reasonable.
 Please do the following tasks: